 These are the five ways you mess up your freestyle

-One of the most common and instinctive mistakes swimmers make is having their head looking forward.
-It could probably be force of habit or the intentional urge to see where you’re going, but the point is that it’s not proper form.
+One of the most common and instinctive mistakes swimmers make is looking forward.
+It could be force of habit or the intentional urge to see where you’re going, but the point is that it’s not proper form.
 Looking up sinks your hips and adds drag.
 Align and straighten your body up to your head.
 When in streamline, your biceps should be tucked near your ears and your chin tucked in.
 If you’re doing it right, you should be facing the bottom of the pool.

 No body rotation

 Swimming is a full-body sport, and this includes your core.
 Many swimmers are guilty of not rotating their hips with the movement of their arms and shoulders.
 In order to maximize your pull’s efficiency, you should coordinate your hips and shoulders.
 This makes for a long and powerful stroke, and ensures a fluid motion that doesn’t create drag.
 The movement shouldn’t be too exaggerated and should feel as if you’re moving with the water.

 When you breathe, your head shouldn’t go up the water.
 You don’t look up to breathe, rather you turn your head to the side just enough to gasp for air.
 You don’t have to put your whole face out either.
 It should still be half under the waterline with your breathing coordinated with your arm movement.

 There are various ways your hand entry could be wrong.
 One could be that it’s crossing to the opposite side when it returns.
 This causes your body to sway and add extra drag.
 Another mistake is when your entry is too short, forcing your body to go down and requiring excess effort to recover.
 Above the water, you lift your elbow; it should be higher than your hand.
 Also, keep your hand flat and enter with your fingers first.